 We completed the hike just as dusk was falling, so we headed back to Jasper, tired, but thrilled for being able to experience two of Jasper national parks most popular attractions.

 - If I was repeating this day, I would do it in reverse. (i.e. visit the Maligne lake first, then go to Miette hot springs.
 This means that we would have had a much better choice of hikes at Maligne lake or Miette and it would have allowed us to end the day at the hot springs, which would have been a lot more rewarding).

 - Having been there, I think each region in the park deserves a minimum of one day to explore.

 - Bears – Buy bear spray as soon as possible and certainly before you go on any hike.
 It is not cheap (at 40 CAD per bottle), but peace of mind is priceless.
 Also, test it (safely) before you set out.

 - Speak to the locals before you set off on a hike.
 They are likely to know if there are bears in the area, and if there have been any bear related incidents recently.
 Parks Canada encourages everyone to report bear sightings and they keep a register.
 If you visit a park ranger office they can look up the area you are interested in and let you know any bear sightings (we did this in Banff).
 Or if there is no ranger office, speak to staff in a cafe or shop.
 Canadians are very friendly and helpful.

 - Be prepared – take water, and food, sunscreen and bear spray.
 Think carefully about spur of the moment hikes, specially longer ones.
 If you are not prepared, better to turn back, rather than tempting fate.

-- Check the guide before you go for seasonal closures.
+- Obtain a Jasper Park Guide: You will usually get one at entrance to the park, but if not, park ranger offices/hotels will have copies.
+Check the guide before you go for seasonal closures.
 Some roads/hike don’t open till later in the season.